 Tip: To delete only one user, you can simply click that user without making the checkboxes appear.
-See the above procedure.
+Refer to the above procedure.

-- 2. Select one or multiple users. - To select all roles, except for the admin role, select the top-most checkbox in the header row. - 3.
-Click 🛅. - 4.
-Click Delete on the confirmation message.
+- 2. Select one or multiple users.

+- To select all roles, except for the admin user, select the top-most checkbox in the header row.

+- 3. Click

+4. Click Delete on the confirmation message.